 Mary Sawyers Baker Prize

-One $20,000 Mary Sawyers Baker prize will be awarded in 2016 to an established artist who demonstrates a dedication to their art, a mastery of craft, and a commitment to excellence.
+One $20,000 Mary Sawyers Baker prize will be awarded in 2016 to one exemplary artist who has create a portfolio in the Baker site.

 Mary Sawyers Baker was one of Baltimore's early philanthropists, studied voice as a young girl in Paris and embraced the arts throughout her life.
 She established the William G. Baker, Jr. Memorial Fund in 1964 to honor her husband, a well-known Baltimore civic leader.